abalshakou/uniswapExchange/README.md

 ![2022-07-13_18-07](https://i.imgur.com/lYvLDUT.png)

 ## How work with it in demo
-In demo you need to get some WETH in rinkeby network, uoy can swap it here https://app.uniswap.org/#/swap?chain=rinkeby After it you can swap WETH to UNI
+In demo you need to get some WETH in rinkeby network, you can swap it here https://app.uniswap.org/#/swap?chain=rinkeby After it you can swap WETH to UNI

 ## Functionality